valerio-oliveira/dataops-trail/README.md

 ## Application environment

-The .env file currently present in the application folder exists just to build the application's Docker image.
+The .env file currently present in the application folder exists just to build the Docker image.
+It will be replaced during the deployment process.

+### Details

+After provisioning the infrastructure, among other files Terraform will create two files, "site1.env" and "site2.env", which will later be copied to the service host.

+Ansible will then replace the .env file by the "site1.env" file content into all application containers.

+The "site2.env" file will be kept in case of Site1 gets unavailable.

+### Dockerizing

+The application image was built and deployed into my Docker hub repository.

 Docker image in Dockerhub

 ```Docker
 docker push valerionet/haproxyht:tagname
 ```

-After provisioning the infrastructure, among other files Terraform will create two .env files (site1.env and site2.env), which will later be copied to the service host.

-Ansible will then replace the .env file into the application container by the site1.env file content.
-The site2.env file will be kept in case of Site1 gets unavailable, and the database failover have to be performed.

-## Dockerizing

-The application image was built and deployed into my Docker hub repository as follow:

 The application's Dockerfile